epiusers-help/epiusers-help.github.io/content/Product/ERP/SysAdmin/Emailing/leaf.md

 ---
-title: Business Activity Query
+title: Emailing Page
 type: docs
 categories:
-- BAQ
+- System
 tags:
-- coding
+- Email
 ---

 This page is under a folder.